Terry Rentner, Ph.D.

 Her upcoming publications include a chapter on sport health in Cases in Public Relations: Translating Ethics into Action, Oxford University Press and a co-edited book titled: Case Studies in Sport Communication: You Make the Call to be published in August 2018.

-She has also served as chair of the Department of Journalism and Public Relations and director of the School of Media and Communication at BGSU.
+She has also served as chair of the Journalism and Public Relations program and director of the School of Media and Communication at BGSU.

 Ph.D.
 Social Psychology, Bowling Green State University